aamash1wnl/Customer-Disengagement-Forecaster/README.md

    - Create scatter plots and count plots to analyze customer behavior.

 4. **Predictive Modeling:**
-   - Employ predictive models like Single Decision Tree, Random Forest, AdaBoost, and Gradient Boosting.
+   - Employ predictive models like Single Decision Tree, Random Forest and, AdaBoost.
    - Train the models, make predictions, and evaluate their performance using confusion matrices and classification reports.
    - Assess feature importance in the decision-making process.